CumulusNetworks/docs/content/cumulus-linux-512/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

    server=192.168.0.30
    ```

-   Cumulus Linux supports a maximum of seven TACACS+ servers.
+   Cumulus Linux supports a maximum of eight TACACS+ servers.
 To specify multiple servers, add one per line to the `/etc/tacplus_servers` file.
 Connections establish in the order in the file.

    ```
    cumulus@switch:~$ sudo nano /etc/tacplus_servers